- What other names is Iron known by?

 - Iron deficiency during pregnancy.
 Taking iron might reduce the risk of anemia caused by too little iron in the body when taken by women who are pregnant.

 Possibly Effective for...

-- Coughs which are caused by certain medications used for high blood pressure called angiotensin converting enzyme (ACE) inhibitors.
-These medications include captopril (Capoten), enalapril (Vasotec), lisinopril (Prinivil, Zestril), and many others.
+- Coughs caused by ACE inhibitors.
+Medications used for high blood pressure called ACE inhibitors can sometimes cause coughing as a side effect.
+Some research shows that taking an iron supplement might reduce or prevent this side effect.
+The ACE inhibitor medications include captopril (Capoten), enalapril (Vasotec), lisinopril (Prinivil, Zestril), and many others.

 Insufficient Evidence to Rate Effectiveness for...